chinamike65/hugo-tuolesi/content/book6/book6en.md

 There are three types of karma: present, coming, and coming.

-Great good and bad karma or long-term karma, the result is present; medium good and bad karma is coming; small good and bad karma is coming and coming.
+Great good and bad karma or long-term karma, the result is present; medium good and bad karma is coming; small good and bad karma is coming later.

-Great blessings and long-term good deeds can be achieved in this life, so cultivating the consummation of the world can be successful.
+Great merit and long-term good deeds can be achieved in this life, so cultivating the perfection of the world can be successful.

 At the beginning of learning Buddhism, the body is very important.

 Buddha Shakyamuni preached prostration in Tantric Buddhism.

-Prostration can not only accumulate blessings, but also eliminate karma, and can also exercise.
+Prostration can not only accumulate blessings, but also eliminate karma, and can also exercise the body.

-The Buddha also asked us to cultivate the Eight Tathagatas of Medicine, just to tell us that a healthy body is very important.
+The Buddha also asked us to cultivate the Eight Tathagatas of the Medicine Buddha, just to tell us that a healthy body is very important.

 Many people have such a misunderstanding: since one has studied Buddhism, the body is not important, the most important thing is the Three Jewels.